 When to Visit the Gold Coast

 If you want to come when it’s nice and warm and perfect for swimming, visit during the Spring (September to November) or Summer (December to February).
-In fact even March and April can be warm enough for swimming.
-People from colder climates may even find the weather warm enough to swim year round.
+Even March and April can be warm enough for swimming.
+People from colder climates may also find the weather warm enough to swim year-round.

-For me, my favourite time of year to visit the Gold Coast is during February where the ocean is at its warmest, the days are warm and there are no school holidays.
+My favourite time of year to visit the Gold Coast is during February where the ocean is at its warmest.
+During this time of year, the days are warm, and there are no school holidays.